caarmen/air-quality-rss/README.md

 ### Local
 Build the project with `./build.sh`.

+To build the examples, set the `BUILD_EXAMPLES` environment variable: `BUILD_EXAMPLES=1 ./build.sh`.
+The example binaries are created in `build/examples/bin/`

 Set the following environment variables:
 * `POLLEN_FEED_URL`: the URL of the rss feed.
 This is used in the `<link>` and `<id>` tags of the RSS feed.